RandomVOTVplayer/Goober-Generating-Station/Information/System-Classification.md

 >[!note]
 > this file is not completed and will be worked on constantly!

+it is recommended to view this file in Github Docs

 | Section Title | Rundown |
 | -------| ------- |
 | [Introduction](#Introduction) | Self explanatory |